roman-milk/roman-milk.github.io/not-so-fun-games.md

  She could do nothing but obey him for there was no option.
 She would have to do as she was told, something quit foreign to her.
 The questions circled around in her mind until she thought it madness; a nightmare unfolding in her mind.
 She was too tired, hungry and thirsty to think straight.

  With those bungs in her body she couldn't eat or visit the bathroom unless he undid them.
 On hearing the door open she braced herself for what he might want or do to her.
-Report_Story #2